 Our aim is to stimulate innovative research that has the potential to transform academic and public debates.
 As a small multidisciplinary department, most of our research falls between the humanities and the political and social sciences, but we also produce a substantial body of interdisciplinary work, particularly in the history of ideas, radical movements and activism, in gender politics, international history, international politics, government and governance, and politics, art and politics, religion and politics, media studies and history, digital humanities, etc. All department staff are research-active.
 This is reflected in the REF 2014 results, where the department finished 8th for research intensity in the Unit of Assessment D27 ‘Area Studies’.

-Our Politics team are world-leaders in research into radical politics, protest, and the challenges facing democratic states in the 21st Century, under the banner of our wider project on Critical Political for Global Challenges.
+Our Politics team are world-leaders in research into radical politics, protest, and the challenges facing democratic states in the 21st Century, under the banner of our wider project on Critical Politics for Global Challenges.
 Our activities are strongly aligned with two of the University's Research Challenges:

 As well as being networked locally within the School and through these challenges, colleagues also participate in a range of national and international professional and cultural bodies.